Accessibility statement for www.derbyshire-pcc.gov.uk

 Even though video captions are exempt from meeting the accessibility regulations we do endeavour to add captions to live video streams when appropriate.

-There are videos on our website published before 23rd September 2020.
-These videos have no captions available and some have visual content that requires an audio description.
-Even though these videos are exempt from the regulations we do endeavour to add captions and to provide audio descriptions to essential and future videos where needed to ensure these are accessible.
+Any videos on our website published before 23rd September 2020 may not have captions available and some have visual content that requires an audio description.
+Even though these videos are exempt from the regulations we do endeavour to add captions to essential and future videos where needed to ensure these are partially accessible.

 What we’re doing to improve accessibility